 What is Type 1 Diabetes?

-Frequent urination, dry mouth and unexplained weight loss are common symptoms of Type 1 Diabetes (T1D).
+Frequent urination, dry mouth and unexplained weight loss are common symptoms of type 1 diabetes (T1D).
 Also called juvenile diabetes, T1D affects nearly one million Americans and usually occurs in children or young adults.
 The worldwide incidence of the disease is growing with the greatest increase in children under five years old.
-Family members of someone who has been diagnosed with type 1 diabetes are 15 times more likely to develop the disease themselves.
+Family members of someone who has been diagnosed with T1D are 15 times more likely to develop the disease themselves.

 In this autoimmune disease, the body's immune system attacks and destroys cells in the pancreas that make insulin.
 People with this disease must inject themselves with insulin, carefully monitor their blood sugar and balance their food intake and exercise.

-If you have type 1 diabetes or a relative with type 1 diabetes (T1D), you’re in a unique position to help us learn more about the disease and how to stop it.
+If you have T1D or a relative with T1D, you’re in a unique position to help us learn more about the disease and how to stop it.
 The first step is to sign up for a clinic trial or screening.

 Immuno-what?
 Hear the latest from BRI